hardhats/vista-install-docs/New/InstallCache.rst

 All that is left is to restart the Caché instance.
 Right-click on the grayed-out Caché Cube and click \"Start Caché\".
-A status window will pop up to signifiy the instance is starting up.
+A status window will pop up to signify the instance is starting up.

 .. figure:: images/InstallCache/StartupStatus.png
    :align: center